• Skip to primary navigation

 • Use a long tray like a swiss roll tray to pour the funchi into.
 My swiss roll tin to house the funchi is the dimensions of 39 x 24 x 2cm H

 • The fries will set as it moulds and cools in the tray which takes roughly an hour.
 Then cut in a horizontal line to cut into fries.
-The size is dependant on whether you want thin fries or more chunky chips.
+The size is dependent on whether you want thin fries or more chunky chips.

 hand dipping fries into sauce